cloudControl/documentation/Add-on Documentation/Performance & Monitoring/New Relic.md

 ## PHP API

 cloudControl takes care of the whole installation and settings process.
 Therefore, some settings can't be edited by you.
 However, you can optionally use a set of PHP functions for influencing its data collection and recording for an even better integration.
-A detailed description of the available methods that can be used is listed in [New Relic's PHP documentation](http://support.newrelic.com/kb/docs/php-agent) under "PHP API".
+A detailed description of the available methods that can be used is listed in [New Relic's PHP documentation](https://newrelic.com/docs/php/the-php-api).